VladDBA/PSBlitz/README.md

 ## Default check VS in-depth check

-_Note that I'm using the original stored procedure names puerly for example purposes, PSBlitz does not create or require the sp_Blitz* stored procedures to exist on the instance._

 ### The default check returns the following data:
 - Instance resource and conviguration overview
 - Open transactions